Ojlit/package-management/JENKINS-INSTALLATION/READme.md

     - Automated scale up/down or out/in

-•APM Tools
+APM Tools ==>
  + APM tools allow you to target bottleneck swith your applications framework
  + New Relic is the reigning market leader which lets you pinpoints precisely where and when bottlenecks are occurring
  + AppDynamics is also a great tool, enabling you to monitor Java, .NET, PHP, and Nodejs applications
  + Compuware APM & Boundary are enterprise-geared APM tools which give you a clear view of the user experience, offering metrics like data transactions performance and user requests
-    * Dynatrace
+    + Dynatrace
-    * CloudWatch and SNS
+    + CloudWatch and SNS

 Application Monitoring
   • Hypothesis driven development  requires